 So it delighted me to pull content from Twitter bots and place it in front of the HtL audience.
 These bots were built to pull digital filings from the various lawsuits, which normally are harder to access.
 So having the filings on Twitter was incredible.
-I had to teach many lawyers what a bot was, and to help the public understand what the filings mean (which were 45 page briefs, etc.), I asked the lawyers to translate the filings into Tweets!
+I had to teach many lawyers what a bot was.
+To help the public understand what the filings meant (which were 45-page briefs, etc.), I asked the lawyers to translate the filings into Tweets!
 What a challenge!
-Asking lawyers who were new to Twitter to translate a 45 page brief into 140 characters in a way that an everyday person could understand!
+Asking lawyers who were new to Twitter to translate a 45-page brief into 140 characters in a way that an everyday person could understand!

 But the lawyers did it!
 They were just on fire!

 In order to produce more content and have an active twitter conversation under the @helpthelawyers account, I taught people to tweet to me so I could decide what content is appropriate for the vision I see as HtL.
 These people include the general public as well as lawyers.
 All are volunteers, which makes my role of being the gatekeeper very challenging.
 Because many people are angry right now.
 And many people want HtL to move to more of a social justice role.
 My goal is to keep it focused, as much as I can, on the rule of law.
 The rule of law means our country follows laws.
 Often times the social justice warrior and rule of law can overlap.
 But they are different concepts.

 Finally, I would send out tweets and ask the lawyers active under HtL to reply.
 They were tweets where I (almost always) knew the answer, but I wanted people to see the attorneys who were answering, not @helpthelawyers.
 This gave the attorneys a larger platform and helped connect them to the average Twitter follower.